courselabs/dev/labs/branching-merging/README.md

 Now your changes are stored in GitHub so they could be available [forever](https://archiveprogram.github.com/arctic-vault/) :)

 Open your fork again in the browser and refresh the page.
 You'll see a banner saying _This branch is 1 commit ahead of courselabs:main_.
+That means GitHub know there are changes in your fork which have happened since you created the copy.

 Your fork is a separate repo, but GitHub knows it is linked to the original repo, and there are options to send your changes back to the source - with an approval step so the owner can decide if they want to take them.